-The artist repurposed techniques used in neon fabrication to create spherical glass bulbs filled with reddish argon gas.
+The artist repurposed techniques used in neon fabrication to create spherical glass bulbs filled with bluish argon gas.
 The intangible yet luminous gas fills the enclosed globes with its presence, a reference to the spheres present in his previous film, OttO (2018).
 There is an attempt to contain an immaterial phenomenon within the constellation of spheres not unlike the test tube on display at the Henry Ford Museum in Detroit which is said to contain Thomas Edison’s final breath.

 Né en 1972 à Mulhouse, France